Nourchen05/Weather-React-App/README.md

   #docker run -d -p 8080:3000 nourchen/weather-react-app:2

-Got to your browser and write http://localhost:8080/
+Go to your browser and write http://localhost:8080/